vijay092/Robust-Dynamic-Output-Feedback-Wind-Turbines/README.md

 # Robust-Dynamic-Output-Feedback-Wind-Turbines
-Synthesis of a robust controller in the presence of dynamic uncertainty.
+Synthesis of a robust controller for a wind turbine with dynamic uncertainty.